3lpsy/FactionCompose/README.md

 ## Running

 The compose.sh script will pass all options after the env to the docker-compose command.
+The docker-compose.ENV_NAME.yml file has to exist.

 ```
 FactionCompose: A Compose Project for FactionC2